No BS Czech: Dative Case

 Here are a few more verbs which take dative case:

-Dative - Other UsesBack to top
+Dative Case - Other UsesBack to top

 Where else do Czechs use dative?
 Here is the full list:

-Dative Noun EndingsBack to top
+Dative Case Noun EndingsBack to top

 As you've seen, "forming the dative case" means changing the endings of nouns, adjectives, and pronouns.